even4void/aliquote/content/post/phylogenetic-python.md

 ![raxml-tree](/img/OG0000007_a.fa.final_tree.png)

-We can compare this tree with the one built by Orthofinder using `ete3 compare`.
+As can be seen, there's some room for improvement since the alignment appears quite bad.
+That being said, we can still compare this tree with the one built by Orthofinder using `ete3 compare`.
 We will first need to match the labels in both trees:

 ```shell
 $ cd OG0000007